Updated 10/31/2022 for clarity and new information

 - a product warranty that covers the product against defects; and

 - a power warranty that covers a minimum promised power rating.

 These two warranties can either be for the same period (25-year combined) or for different periods (10-year product, 25-year power) and may or may not include the service required to replace defective or underperforming panels.
 Once you confirm the warranty length, the next step is to confirm what exactly is covered under the warranty.
 Are damages as a result of weather-related events considered under warranty?
 What if an animal damages the panel?

 Finally, ask about the warranty process.
 How does the company handle warranty orders and what is a reasonable timeline expectation?
 What will you, the customer, be responsible for and what will the company be responsible for?
 Will you need to pay for shipping or the replacement service?
 Does it come with technical support?
-What happens to the defective panel?
 Knowing all of this before a solar panel needs replacing will help you smoothly navigate a warranty claim and get the problem fixed as soon as possible.

 Commercial solar projects can be a great investment for your business, providing affordable, clean energy right on the property.
 When evaluating your project, carefully consider which PV panel is the best for your installation.
 The panel’s efficiency, durability, performance, and warranty coverage are significant factors that often go overlooked.
-Realizing the short- and long-term financial impacts of these characteristics will help you make a more educated and confident decision, resulting in long-term value from the project.
-Choosing the appropriate panels at the beginning will save you time, money, and headaches and your solar project will operate smoothly for the next 25 years and beyond.
+Making an educated decision on the solar panel will give you confidence that the system will perform as expected over its entire life.